 6. Putting off challenges.

-Why is it that we can get so much done right before it’s due?
+Why can we get so much done right before it’s due?

 Are you afraid to fail?

-But nothing can be corrected until we put it out there.
+But we can correct nothing until we put it out there.